raspberrypilearning/mapping-data/en/step_2.md

 Add code to your `load_data()` function that converts the data you've chosen into a dictionary.
 Don't forget to convert any numbers from text to Python numbers.
 Use `print()` to check the dictionaries look like you expect.

+--- collapse ---

+---
+title: Field names for the csv files
+---

+Olympic host nations — `olympics.csv`
+   - The name of the region
+   - number of times they have hosted the games
+World population — `pop.csv`
+   - The name of the region
+   - How many people live in the region
+   - How many people live in each square kilometre of the region
+   - The average age of people in the region
+   - The percentage of people in that region who live in cities Carbon emissions — `carbon.csv`
+  - The name of the region
+  - How much carbon each region emits in total (in thousands of tons)
+  - How much carbon each region emits, per person that lives in that region (in tons) Threatened species — `species.csv`
+  - The name of the region
+  - The number of threatened species in that region National wealth — `gdp.csv`
+ - The name of the region
+ - The total GDP of that region
+World happiness — `happy.csv`
+  - The name of the region
+  - Happiness rank
+  - Happiness score

+--- /collapse ---

 --- code ---
 ---
 language: python